 1.1 With thousands of oil rigs sucking oil 24/7 in City neighborhoods, what is LA’s credibility on climate?

 Wait.
 What?
-When one thinks of oil rigs pumping raw oil out from the earth, one thinks of the open plains of Texas or Oklahoma.
-But it’s also being pumped from underneath the U.S.’s second-largest city.
-Back in the 1890s, LA was a town of 50,000.
-Land speculators discovered oil underneath Beverly Hills and soon after, oil companies were pumping oil from under large areas of Los Angeles.
+When you think of oil rigs pumping raw oil out from the earth, you see the plains of Texas or Oklahoma.
+But oil’s also being pumped from underneath the U.S.’s second-largest city.
+When LA was a town of 50,000 in the 1890s.
+Land speculators discovered oil underneath Beverly Hills.
+Soon after, oil companies were pumping oil from underneath large areas of Los Angeles.

 Over the years oil producers got the City of Los Angeles to approve long-term contracts, and the city grew around the oil rigs.
-Today, in 2020, there are over 3,000 oil rigs churning away, day and night, in LA’s residential subdivisions, behind shopping centers, and next to schools.
+Now, in 2020, within LA’s city limits, 3,000 oil rigs churn away, day and night, in LA’s residential subdivisions, behind shopping centers, and next to schools.
 The City says it cannot cancel the long-term oil company contracts for fear of being sued for billions of dollars in lost business.
-The bottom line in 2020 is that Los Angeles, a city so ambitious about cutting carbon, is actually a source of the sticky carbon-thick oil that will burn and heat the atmosphere.
+The bottom line on climate in LA (in 2020) is that a city so ambitious about cutting carbon is actually a big source of oil that will be burned and cook the atmosphere.

 Real Estate Blog: LACurbed.
 Angelenos have been living alongside the oil business since 1892 by Elijah Chiland, Nov 4, 2019.
 LA.Curbed.com/maps/oil-los-angeles-drill-sites-offshore

 Alt News: Los Angeles Magazine.
 Above the Surface and Below, L.A.
 Is Still an Oil Town by Matt Jaffe.
 Feb 5, 2018. lamag.com/citythinkblog/surface-l-still-oil-town/